 Why?
 Because Germanic terms are usually easier to understand.
 They’re shorter and straighter to the point.

 Got rid of expressions like “furthermore”, “in this context” and “moreover”

 A telltale sign of a clunky translation from Spanish into English is words like “furthermore” and “moreover” at the beginning of sentences.
 For example, “Furthermore, our product is …”.

 You find this type of word at the start of sentences far more often in Romance languages than in English.
 And you hardly ever see these words on company websites in English.

 Certain languages love certain words.
 Spanish, for instance, has a penchant for “develop”, desarrollar, which it uses to mean many more things than “develop” means in English.

-A lazy English translation might contain lots of “develop” that should have been translated into terms like “put in place”, “carry out” or “construct”.
+A lazy English translation might contain lots of “develops” that should have been translated into terms like “put in place”, “carry out” or “build” or “implement”.

 Desarrollar is a very context-sensitive term.
 You need to understand the context to work out what English translation you should use.
 But even then, unless you’re talking about developing software or photos or developing as a person, “develop” is likely to be out of place.

 So don’t be alarmed if your translation looks quite a bit different from the original.
 For marketing content to have the desired effect in English, it usually should look different.
 Above all, it shouldn’t sound like a translation.